chawk073uofc/map-app/README.md

 ## Usage

-- navigate to repository root directory
+- clone this repository
-- Run the following commands in the terminal
-    - `npm install`
-    - `node js/yelp-request-helper.js`
-- open `index.html` in a web browser
+- open index.html in any modern web browser